 The “Mix,” on the other hand, controls by how much the plug-in is affecting the sound.

-Another effect you can add to the hi-hats or snare is the Reverb, which is going to make them sound as if they’re much further away in the stereo image.
+Another effect you can add to the hi-hats or snare is the Reverb, which is going to make them sound as if they’re much further away in the stereo image, and if you’ve chosen to use something more premium like Eventide’s SP2016 Reverb from Plugin Boutique, the way you position the sound can change a lot.

 Go ahead and crank the reverb down in the Smart Controls, and you can listen to the effect.